Home

 Human behavior, especially at group levels, sometimes exhibits threshold effects.
 Thresholds at which irreversible changes occur are especially of concern to decision-makers.

-Source: MA MA Glossary
+Source: MA Glossary

 Related words: